The project 49m² is a long-term experimental inquiry into the position of art in public space.

 Roeland Rooijakkers – Winter 2025

 Roeland collects, studies and transforms natural materials from the local environment.
-From branches and leaves to clay and stones, his work focuses on the timeless presence of these elements and their connection to the origins of the earth.
-He explores the relationship between humans and non-human entities and investigates how their presence can be made visible.
-How will the wintery atmosphere of 49m² influence this dialogue?
+From twigs and leaves to clay and stones, his work focuses on the timeless presence of these elements and their connection to the Earth’s origins.
+He explores the relationship between human and non-human entities and investigates how their presence can be made visible.
+How will the wintry atmosphere of 49m² influence this dialogue?

 Rick Abelen – Spring 2025

-During his residency, architect/artist Rick Abelen investigates the theme of freedom in a time of housing crisis.
-What do we really need to live well together?
-And how can small spaces generate big ideas?
-As spring awakens, Rick goes in search of answers.
+Architect and artist Rick Abelen will explore the theme of freedom during his residency, in a time marked by a housing crisis.
+What do we truly need to live well together?
+And how can small spaces inspire big ideas?
+As spring awakens, Rick sets out in search of answers.

 Maud van den Beuken – Summer 2025

-Maud investigates how we perceive the earth in relation to our own bodies.
-Like a fieldworker, she measures, scans and defines space to get a grip on the world beneath our feet and the sky above our heads.
-During her residency at 49m², she will explore the physical and conceptual boundaries of the place.
-How does our perception of a demarcated piece of land change through time, movement and observation?
+Maud examines how we perceive the Earth in relation to our own bodies.
+Like a fieldworker, she measures, scans and defines the space to gain a better understanding of the world beneath our feet and the air above our heads.
+During her residency at 49m², she will explore the physical and conceptual boundaries of the site.
+How does our perception of a defined piece of land shift through time, movement and observation?

 Anoek Mensink – Autumn 2025

-Anoek Mensink works with social and landscape themes, in which the relationship between people and their environment is central.
-Her projects arise from in-depth observation and interaction with the place.
-How will the changing autumn colours and the changing visitors influence her research within 49m²?
+Anoek Mensink engages with social and landscape-based themes, centring the relationship between people and place.
+Her projects emerge from in-depth observation and interaction with the environment.
+How will the changing autumn colours and the ebb and flow of visitors shape her research at 49m²?